Symptoms and Causative Agent

 The U.S. childhood immunization schedule recommends five doses of DTaP to provide protection against tetanus, as well as diphtheria and pertussis, with the first dose given at two months of age.

 The Td (tetanus and diphtheria) immunization is given to both adolescents and adults every 10 years as a booster (or, in some cases, after a tetanus exposure).
-It is recommended that one dose of Td be replaced with Tdap (tetanus, diphtheria, and pertussis) for adults between 19 and 64 years of age to boost immunity against whooping cough.
+It is recommended that one dose of Td be replaced with Tdap (tetanus, diphtheria, and pertussis) for adults 19 and older to boost immunity against whooping cough.

 Timeline Entry: 1948 Whooping Cough: Vaccine Combined with Those for Tetanus and Diphtheria